-Section 754 Election.
-We and our operating partnerships have made the election permitted by Section 754 of the Internal Revenue Code.
-That election is irrevocable without the consent of the IRS.
-The election will generally permit us to adjust a limited partnership unit purchaser's tax basis in our assets ("inside basis") under Section 743(b) of the Internal Revenue Code to reflect his purchase price.
-This election does not apply to a person who purchases limited partnership units directly from us.
-The Section 743(b) adjustment belongs to the purchaser and not to other partners.
-For purposes of this discussion, a partner's inside basis in our assets will be considered to have two components: (1) his share of our tax basis in our assets ("common basis") and (2) his Section 743(b) adjustment to that basis.
+We and our subsidiary partnerships have each made the election permitted by Section 754 of the Code, which is irrevocable without the consent of the IRS.
+Such election will generally permit us to adjust a unit purchaser's tax basis in our properties ("inside basis") pursuant to Section 743(b) of the Code.
+The Section 754 election only applies to a person who purchases units from a unitholder, and the Section 743(b) adjustment belongs solely to such purchaser.
+Thus, for purposes of determining income, gains, losses and deductions, the purchaser will have a special basis for those of our properties that are adjusted under Section 743(b) of the Code.